St. Lawrence Shrine Basilica: The Shrine

-Rev. Fr.
-Frank Pereira's successors too kept up the devotions and throughout the year people from near and far-off places were going to Attur on pilgrimage.
 St. Lawrence of Attur is known for his astonishing power of intercession with God.
 Over the past years the patronage of St. Lawrence over Attur has been remarkable.
 Not only the residents of Karkala and the pilgrims flocking there in great numbers, but also devotees who invoke St. Lawrence of Attur without visiting the shrine have experienced his powerful intercession.
 The number of pilgrims to the place throughout the year and specially those during the feast days in the month of January is an evident proof that St. Lawrence does not disappoint those who come to him in faith and devotion.